-301 Student Orientation
+301 Student Access, Orientation, and Intake

+All division-funded programs must provide access to their programs and services at the PA CareerLink® site (see Policy G.100).
 Programs must provide all students with an orientation session to explain program services, eligibility, and rules.
 Student orientation must include time for program overview, barrier screening, transition goal setting, intake, and assessment.
-Programs must include student orientation procedures as part of the intake policy.
 Programs are encouraged to provide program overview, barrier screening, and transition goal setting first and complete assessment and intake after these are completed.
 With the exception of time spent on initial administration of standardized assessment(s), student orientation activities do not count towards instructional hours.
+Programs must have an Access, Orientation, and Intake Policy and Procedures that includes all of the information in this section.